noboevbo/PedRec/README.md

 # PedRecNet
-This repository contains the code for the PedRecNet as well as EHPI3D.
+This repository contains the code for the PedRecNet (Paper: https://arxiv.org/pdf/2204.11548.pdf) as well as EHPI3D.
 It is the successor of our EHPI2D work (https://github.com/noboevbo/ehpi_action_recognition).
 The PedRecNet is a multi-purpose network that provides the following functions:

 - Human BB Detection (via YoloV4).
 - Human Tracking